Guangdong South China Tiger F.C.

-Guangdong South China Tiger Football Club (广东华南虎足球俱乐部 (廣東華南虎足球俱樂部, Guǎngdōng Huánánhǔ Zúqiú Jùlèbù)) or simply Guangdong South China Tiger (广东华南虎 (廣東華南虎)) was a professional Chinese football club that last participated in China League One.
+Guangdong South China Tiger Football Club (广东华南虎足球俱乐部 (廣東華南虎足球俱樂部, Guǎngdōng Huánánhǔ Zúqiú Jùlèbù, Gwong2 dung1 Waa4 naam4 fu2 Zuk1 kau4 Keoi1 lok6 bou6); Hakka Chinese:Kwong3 Tung1 Fa2 nam2 fu3 Zuk7 kiu2 Ki1 ngok8 pu3) or simply Guangdong South China Tiger (广东华南虎 (廣東華南虎, Gwong2 dung1 waa4 naam4 fu2); Hakka Chinese:Kwong3 tung1 fa2 nam2 fu3) was a professional Chinese football club that last participated in China League One.
 The team was based in Meixian District, Meizhou, Guangdong and their home stadium was the Meixian Tsang Hin-chi Stadium.
 Their majority shareholder was engineering, and construction company Shenzhen Techand Ecological Environment Co., Ltd.

 History

 The club was founded on 3 July 2003 as Dongguan Nancheng F.C.
-(Simplified Chinese: 东莞南城足球俱乐部) by the Dongguan City Sports Bureau who created them as a Phoenix club to Guangdong Hongyuan F.C. who were sold-off and moved cities in 2001.
+(Simplified Chinese: 东莞南城足球俱乐部; Traditional Chinese: 東莞南城足球俱樂部; Hakka Chinese:Tung1 Ngan2 Nam2 Shin2 Zuk7 kiu2 Ki1 ngok8 pu3) by the Dongguan City Sports Bureau who created them as a Phoenix club to Guangdong Hongyuan F.C. who were sold-off and moved cities in 2001.
 The club would then gain entry to participate within the 2003–04 Hong Kong First Division League as a foreign team within the league.
 The Dongguan City Sports Bureau gained sponsorship and investment from real estate developers South City Real Estate Development Company, Guangdong Hongyuan Real Estate Development Company, Guangdong Enterprises Group Co., Ltd., China Everbright, Huang City Development Co., Ltd., Dongguan City Royal Garden residential construction Limited, Carnation New Garden Construction Co., Ltd., The new Bank of Development and Construction Co., Ltd., Dongguan Kuari Footwear Holdings Limited and Dongguan CITIC Group before participating within the league where they finished sixth.
 The club only spent one season within the Hong Kong league, which was mired by their on-field disciplinary issues against Buler Rangers on March 7, 2004, that saw nine players from Dongguan Nancheng and six from Buler Rangers suspended for their behaviour.
 After the season ended the club deciding to switch to the Chinese league system in the 2005 league season where they started within the third tier.
 In the campaign they topped the group stages and reached the semi-final within the play-off's where they lost 3–2 to Nancheng Bayi Hengyuan in extra time, missing out on promotion.
 After that disappointment the club pulled out of the league and disbanded their first team, however they still maintained their youth system after the season ended.